The Plague of Justinian, 541-549

 Opening Scene - Constantinople, 542 CE

 The stench of death hung heavy over Constantinople's marble streets.
-What began as whispered rumors from the Egyptian port of Pelusium had become an undeniable nightmare in the imperial capital.
+What had begun as whispered rumors from the Egyptian port of Pelusium was now an undeniable nightmare in the imperial capital.
 Bodies lay stacked like cordwood along the great walls, too numerous for proper burial.
-The plague showed no mercy – striking down rich and poor, young and old, saint and sinner alike.
+The plague showed no mercy, striking down rich and poor, young and old, saint and sinner without distinction.

 In his magnificent palace, Emperor Justinian I paced anxiously, his purple imperial robes swishing across mosaic floors.
-Through tall windows, he could see the smoke of funeral pyres rising across the city he had worked so hard to beautify.
+Through tall windows he could see the smoke of funeral pyres rising across the city he'd worked so hard to beautify.
 The greatest ruler since Constantine himself now felt helpless as his subjects died by the thousands.

 The historian Procopius, writing from within the afflicted city, recorded the apocalyptic scenes: "And many perished through lack of any man to care for them, for they were either overcome by hunger, or threw themselves down from a height.
 And in those cases where neither coma nor delirium came on, the bubonic swelling became mortified and the sufferer, no longer able to endure the pain, died."